 To begin the process of multisending your Native Coin, ERC20 Tokens, or your NFTs, you will first need to connect to a web3 enabled wallet.
-We recommend using Metamask for both mobile and computer, though any web3 wallet should suffice.
+We recommend using Metamask, though any web3 wallet should suffice.
 You will also need to ensure that your wallet contains the crypto you intend to multisend and enough to cover the cost of tx/service fees.

 Select the crypto asset to multisend

-In the dropdown menu you will see all your tokens.
-If you do not see the token you want, then make sure that you're connected to the correct account on your wallet.
+In the dropdown menu you will see all your tokens and NFTs.
+If you do not see the token or NFT you want, then make sure that you're connected to the correct account on your wallet.
 Once you change accounts, the tokens in the dropdown will automatically update and you will be able to find the one you're looking for.

 Prepare your data